 Accreditations and Affiliations

-Cape Abilities has been awarded a full three-year accreditation, the highest possible, from CARF International.
+In June 2014, Cape Abilities was awarded a full three-year accreditation, the highest possible, from CARF International.
 Founded in 1966 as the Commission on Accreditation of Rehabilitation Facilities, CARF International is an independent, nonprofit organization that strictly evaluates health and human service agencies and organizations.

 “Cape Abilities is a well-managed organization that makes a positive influence on the lives of persons served in its programs”, CARF’s survey reports.
 “The organization has developed and maintained many successful relationships in the community, and the persons served, family members, community employers, and stakeholders express very high levels of satisfaction with their services.
 Cape Abilities is complimented on this accomplishment.”